ping-127001/Nyx/README.md

 }
 ```

-# Starting the Serverside for debugging locally
-* cd nyxapp\Serverside
-* node server.js (this is only if you have access to the Serverside)

 # Debugging Nyx
-* Make sure you are in the nyxapp directory, NOT \Nyx. cd nyxapp!
+* Make sure you are in the nyxapp directory, NOT \Nyx
 * Install electron: npm install --save-dev electron
 * npm start
 * Make sure you are using the packages json provided, it has the information required for Electron